AI Observability: What to Monitor When LLMs Hit Production

 Cost Monitoring Is AI Observability

-LLM costs can spike unexpectedly.
+LLM costs can spike unexpectedly because they are directly proportional to token volume.
 A prompt change that increases average token count by 20% increases your Bedrock or OpenAI bill by 20%.
-A bug in your RAG pipeline that retrieves too many documents inflates context length and cost.
-We set up per-feature and per-model cost tracking from day one.
-Every LLM call is tagged with the feature that triggered it, so you can see that 'document summarization' costs $1,200/month while 'chat support' costs $300/month.
-We alert on cost anomalies: if daily spend exceeds 150% of the 7-day average, someone gets paged.
+A bug in your RAG pipeline that retrieves 15 chunks instead of 5 inflates context length and cost by 3x.
+A retry loop that resends the full conversation history doubles or triples token consumption.
+We set up per-feature and per-model cost tracking from day one using Langfuse's cost tracking feature.
+Every LLM call is tagged with the feature that triggered it (document_summarization, chat_support, code_review), the user tier (free, pro, enterprise), and the model used.
+This produces dashboards showing that 'document summarization' costs $1,200/month on Claude 3.5 Sonnet while 'chat support' costs $300/month on Claude 3.5 Haiku.
+We also track cost per user session, which helps product teams understand the unit economics of AI features.
+One client discovered their free-tier users were consuming 4x the tokens of paid users due to longer, less focused conversations, which informed their pricing strategy.